digitalocean/navigators-guide/book/02-scale/ch04-ha.md

 Welcome to DOLB-backend-03!
 ```

 Try powering off one of the backend Droplets.
-With the Droplet offline, you should still see curl returning valid responses from your other Load Balancer's backends.
+With the Droplet offline, you should still see test returning valid responses from your other Load Balancer's backends.
 You'll notice the Droplet you turned off no longer responding.
-If you power it back on, you'll see it get added back into rotation once it passes the Load Balancer's configured checks.
+If you power it back on, you'll see it get added back into rotation autoamtically once it passes the Load Balancer's configured checks.

+_(If you need help stopping the running test, you can exit the loop with a `CTRL-C` keyboard command)_

 ### Scaling the Cluster

 The initial cluster setup uses 3 backend Droplets.
 The setting for the number of backend Droplets is in the default variable declaration in the variables.tf file.
 We can override by adding a line to the `terraform.tfvars` with the variable `node_count` set to 5.
+Once the line is added, you will need to re-apply the Terraform plan.

 ```sh